appliedi/ClaudeDevTest1/README.md

 4. Click "Calculate and Generate PDF" to view the results and download a detailed report
 5. Use the "Save Project Data" button to save your project for future reference
 6. Use the "Load Project Data" feature to resume work on a saved project

+## Deploying to Streamlit Cloud

+To deploy this app on Streamlit Cloud:

+1. Ensure your project is pushed to a GitHub repository.
+2. Go to [Streamlit Cloud](https://streamlit.io/cloud) and sign in with your GitHub account.
+3. Click on "New app" and select your repository, branch, and the main file (`global_grant_calculator.py`).
+4. Click "Deploy" and wait for the process to complete.

+The `requirements.txt` file in the repository will automatically tell Streamlit Cloud which dependencies to install.

 ## Funding Structure